adam-mehdi/FastTimeSformer/README.md

       primaryClass={cs.CV}
 }

-The code presented herein are adapted from two of @lucidrain's repositories:
+The code here was built on top of a couple repositories by lucidrains:
 1. [performer_pytorch](https://github.com/lucidrains/performer-pytorch)
 2. [timesformer_pytorch](https://github.com/lucidrains/timesformer-pytorch)